prus-springsteen/eyematics-dsf-process-plugin/eyematics-dsf-process-plugin-test-data-generator/bundle/README.md

-Empty directory for generated FHIR bundle
+Directory for generated FHIR bundle.